sagemath/trac_to_gh/Issue 3007.md

 # Issue 3007: gap.Factorization? is useless

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3007

 Original creator: was